 At the full audition, which is always conducted at the School, applicants are asked to play two contrasting pieces of their own choice from different stylistic periods and undertake sight-reading and aural/oral tests.
 They will also be interviewed, with their parents, by various members of the School staff, including the Headmaster, Director of Studies, Houseparents and Senior School Nurse.

 For the final stage of the selection process, candidates are invited to the School for a three-day stay during which they take part in the life of the School and have instrumental and academic lessons before a final decision is made.
-Candidates who have travelled from outside of Europe may be invited to stay for three days at the full audition stage.
+Candidates who have travelled from outside the UK may be invited to stay for three days at the full audition stage.

 No formal academic assessment takes place, although applicants are inevitably assessed informally during the academic lessons which they attend.
 However, the decision whether or not to offer a place is based purely on the School's assessment of musical potential and the candidate's desire and suitability to undertake a specialized course.